[February] [March] [April]

 Haydn Wood writes to Kenneth Wright, Assistant

-Director of Music at the BBC: 'I am having rather a thin time on the
+Director of Music at the BBC: 'I am having rather a thin time on

 broadcasting principally these days.'

-Haydn Wood's agent Noel Vert
+October 6th, 1906 Haydn Wood's agent Noel Vert advertises his client's

 violin in Mozart's Non temer, and will play the first

 movement of Beethoven's Kreutzer Sonata with pianist

 famous and popular violin gems as Dvorak's Humoresque.